 Wolfe’s Pond Park Beach

 Calm waters, a large picnic area, and gorgeous views make Staten Island’s Wolfe’s Pond Park Beach popular with Staten Islanders.
-The beach itself weighs in on the small side at only a half-mile long and just fifty-yards from boardwalk to water in some spots.
+The beach itself weighs in on the small side at only a half-mile long and just fifty yards from the boardwalk to water in some spots.
 The surrounding park has barbecues, tennis courts, and plenty of parking.
 An impressive Battle of the Bulge Memorial sits at the entryway to the beach.